AmitUCSB/Automatic-License-Plate-Recognition/README.md

-# Automatic License Plate Recognition — YOLOv8 + EasyOCR
+# Automatic License Plate Recognition — YOLOv8 + Google Gemini

 Real-time license plate detection, tracking, and text scanning using **Ultralytics YOLOv8** for object detection and **Google Gemini** for reading plate text.
 Works with a webcam, video files, or image folders.
 Outputs cropped plates and a CSV of recognized text with confidences.